 (Hebrews 9:28; Philippians 2:6-11)

-We believe the Holy Spirit is a person who helps, comforts, convicts, and teaches.
-He is the supernatural agent who dwells in and seals the believer in Christ.
-His work is to reveal Christ, convict of sin, lead to repentance, guide believers, comfort, strengthen, and lead.
+We believe the Holy Spirit is a person of the Trinity who comforts, convicts and teaches.
+He dwells in and seals the believer in Christ.
+His work is to reveal Christ, convict of sin, lead to repentance, guide believers, comfort, and strengthen.